TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

         your changes in and it also gives you the ability to experiment and preview your changes locally before submitting them for approval.

-        ..  card-footer:: :ref:`How to work locally with documentation <h2document:docs-contribute-git-docker>`
+        ..  card-footer:: :ref:`How to work locally with documentation <docs-contribute-git-docker>`
             :button-style: btn btn-secondary stretched-link

     ..  card:: Extension documentation

         This chapter explains how to write documentation for a new extension.

-        ..  card-footer:: :ref:`How to document an extension <h2document:write-doc-extensions-intro>`
+        ..  card-footer:: :ref:`How to document an extension <write-doc-extensions-intro>`
             :button-style: btn btn-secondary stretched-link

     ..  card:: System Extensions

         The chapter contains information on how you can make changes to system extension documentation.

-        ..  card-footer:: :ref:`How to document system extensions <h2document:contribute-to-system-extension>`
+        ..  card-footer:: :ref:`How to document system extensions <contribute-to-system-extension>`
             :button-style: btn btn-secondary stretched-link

 ..  toctree::